ply-ct/ply/docs/topics/requests.md

 layout: topic
 ---
 # Requests
-Ply is all about automated testing of REST (and GraphQL) APIs.
-By running Ply tests, you're sending actual HTTP requests to exercise your service endpoints.

 Requests are the reusable building blocks you can arrange to create test sequences, or suites.
 Each request represents an HTTP request with these elements:
   - url